 Are you tired of riding the DSO roller coaster?
 Tired of wide swings in DSO as sales spike or hit a seasonal pattern?
 Tired of having to explain why you missed your DSO KPI again?
 Well, you are not alone.
-DSO is a very commonly used indicator of the quality of accounts receivable, but it has serious limitations.
-It may be time to ditch DSO and consider better alternatives for assessing the quality of your accounts receivable.
+DSO is a very commonly used indicator of the quality of accounts receivable, but it has some limitations.
+It may be time to start complimenting your DSO with alternative KPIs for assessing the quality of your accounts receivable.

 What DSO Is

 DSO or Days Sales Outstanding is the ratio of current AR to average daily sales for the past year.
 So if current AR is 30K and sales for the past year were 365K, DSO is: